-In the majority of cases a FACT or FACT Plus is completed to help with the drawing up of an additional support and/or intervention plan and to identify desired outcomes.
-This takes place in consultation with staff, parents and the student
+In the majority of cases a FACT or FACT Plus is completed to help with the drawing up of a SEND Support Plan and/or intervention plan and to identify desired outcomes.
+This takes place in consultation with staff, parents and the student.